Vengeance (2022 film): Plot

+More details about Abby are revealed by the Shaws.
+Granny explains Abby was a drug user, which Ty admits to lying about to get closer to her (supposed) boyfriend.
+Ben angrily lambasts the Shaw family for living an isolated existence from modern America, as Ty gradually gets angry about Ben's reluctance to come down and discover how Abby died.
+An exhausted Ben finally reveals that he and Abby were hooking up and were never a couple, and Ty punches him before walking away.
+After Sharon suggests Abby's drug addiction was fed by the distance she felt from people in her life, Ben included, he miserably records his failure to find a compelling outcome and his own self-loathing.

-Later, Mason mentions how Abby would speak in code with him, saying "1435" (for the letters in "I love you mucho").
-Enlightened, Ben uses the number to unlock Abby's phone, finding a contact labeled "Ben" and messages indicating that Abby was abandoned by this person as she died.
+Later that night in Abby's room, Mason mentions how Abby would speak in code with him, saying "1435" (for the letters in "I love you mucho").
+In realization, Ben uses the number to unlock Abby's phone, finding a contact labeled "Ben", which Abby did to make her family believe she was texting with a New York boyfriend (thus the Shaws' misunderstanding).
+The last few messages indicate that Abby was abandoned by the unknown Texas "Ben" as she lay dying.

 Armed with one of Ty's pistols, Ben rides with Mason to a party at the oil fields.
-Ben learns that his car was bombed by Texas Tech fans from the rodeo.
+Ben learns that his car was bombed by Texas Tech Red Raiders fans from the rodeo, merely for him chanting for the Texas Longhorns.
 Ben finds Ty and Quentin, and the latter invites him to a private tent to converse.
-Inside, Ben notices a stash of opioids and witnesses an unconscious woman being dragged from the tent.
+Inside, Ben notices a stash of opioids and witnesses one of Quentin's teenage singers being dragged away to "the Afterparty".
 After turning off his recorder, Ben elicits a confession from Quentin, who confirms that he caused Abby to overdose and left her to die.
-Ben reveals that he recorded the confession on his phone, to which Quentin responds with a speech about the nature of Ben's story and how ever-questioning audiences will shift their negative attention from Quentin to Ben and then toward the Shaws.
-Ben executes Quentin with Ty's pistol.
+Ben reveals that he actually recorded the confession on his phone, to which Quentin responds with a speech about the nature of Ben's story and how ever-questioning audiences will shift their negative attention from Quentin (who only "left somebody to die" of their own overdose) to Ben and then toward the Shaws.
+Ben stops the recording and then executes Quentin with Ty's pistol.
 Upon returning to the Shaw house, Ben reconciles with Ty and Sharon.
-Before departing from Texas, Ben deletes his recordings, electing to keep the story between the Shaws and himself.
+Before departing from Texas, Ben remotely deletes all copies of his recordings, electing to keep the story between the Shaws and himself.